 There are many different things that the experts at Chimney Concepts will be looking for when they come in and check out your fireplace.
-For example, if there is any indication that there is a leak in your chimney, like ceiling tiles aroundheatshield logo your fireplace that are brown and stained looking, weak or peeling wallpaper, or soft, crumbly mortar between the bricks, we’ll make sure that we check out the condition of your chimney cap and crown and make sure that your flashing is in good condition and sealed properly.
+For example, if there is any indication that there is a leak in your chimney, like ceiling tiles around your fireplace that are brown and stained looking, weak or peeling wallpaper, or soft, crumbly mortar between the bricks, we’ll make sure that we check out the condition of your chimney cap and crown and make sure that your flashing is in good condition and sealed properly.
 We’ll check for creosote buildup and other blockages.
 We’ll check out the condition of the bricks and mortar on the exterior of your chimney.
 But another thing that we’ll be paying close attention to is the condition of your chimney liner.

 What is the Purpose of a Chimney Liner